PlotlyJS

 Welcome to the documentation for PlotlyJS.jl, a Julia interface to the plotly.js visualization library.

-The goals of PlotlyJS.jl are:
+The goals of PlotlyJS.jl are to:

-plotly graphics to files
+- save plotly graphics to files in different formats.

 Getting Help

-2. The julia channel on the plotly discussion page.
+plotlyjs) - The julia channel on the plotly discussion page.
 This is your best option if you want visibility from other parts of the plotly community including python and R users.

 Installation